Harry-Ashenden/easyRecipes/README.md

 **Tech used:** EJS, Bootstrap, CSS, Node.js, Express, MongoDB, and API's

 I intially began this project by creating a wireframe depicting everything from the layout to functionality with a priority ordered list.
 I then began using a barebones social media project I had created prior to this project.
 I was able to adapt the routes and controllers to create the basic pathways and functionality.
-From here I then added the extra features I needed such as the necessary modals to support a recipe from MongoDB, links to external API's to scrape recipe sites, and image uploads.
+From here I then added the extra features I needed such as the necessary modals to support a recipe for MongoDB, links to external API's to scrape recipe sites, and image uploads with Multer.

-Once the functionality was in place, I began creating the front-end views with EJS and linking them to the back-end Node.js/Express contorllers.
+Once the functionality was in place, I began creating the front-end views with EJS and linking them to the back-end Node.js/Express controllers.
 Some of this required the necessary middleware for the authentication, image handling, and image database.
 The front-end was then styled using Bootstrap to enable a mobile-first responsive design and some minor CSS to handle more custom aspects.

-After the project was mostly completed, it was then hosted using Cyclic which enabled easy cross browser testing.
+After the project was completed, it was then hosted using Cyclic which enabled easy cross browser testing.
 Some changes to the design were made to ensure usablity and now EasyRecipes is being used to store, view, add, and edit recipes!

 ## Optimizations: